Calvin-Muchemwa/FASTAPI/README.md

 # FASTAPI
-Building a Social Media API using Fast API
+Building a Social Media API using Python and Fast API